hypervel/hypervel.org/docs/docs/validation.md

 #### Customizing the Error Messages

-Laravel Hyperf's built-in validation rules each have an error message that is located in your application's `lang/en/validation.php` file.
-If your application does not have a `lang` directory, you may instruct Laravel Hyperf to create it using the `lang:publish` Artisan command.
+Hypervel's built-in validation rules each have an error message that is located in your application's `lang/en/validation.php` file.
+If your application does not have a `lang` directory, you may instruct Hypervel to create it using the `lang:publish` Artisan command.

 Within the `lang/en/validation.php` file, you will find a translation entry for each validation rule.
 You are free to change or modify these messages based on the needs of your application.

 In addition, you may copy this file to another language directory to translate the messages for your application's language.
-To learn more about Laravel Hyperf localization, check out the complete [localization documentation](/docs/localization).
+To learn more about Hypervel localization, check out the complete [localization documentation](/docs/localization).

 #### XHR Requests and Validation

 In this example, we used a traditional form to send data to the application.
 However, many applications receive XHR requests from a JavaScript powered frontend.
-When using the `validate` method during an XHR request, Laravel Hyperf will generates a [JSON response containing all of the validation errors](#validation-error-response-format).
+When using the `validate` method during an XHR request, Hypervel will generates a [JSON response containing all of the validation errors](#validation-error-response-format).
 This JSON response will be sent with a 422 HTTP status code.

 #### The `@error` Directive